Rime (video game)

-Rime (stylized as RiME) is an adventure puzzle video game developed by Tequila Works.
+Rime is a 2017 puzzle video game developed by Tequila Works.
 The game was released for PlayStation 4, Windows, and Xbox One in May 2017, for Nintendo Switch in November 2017, and for Amazon Luna in October 2020.
 The game follows a boy arriving at and searching a mysterious island with a fox-like spirit as a guide.
 The player guides the boy in solving environmental puzzles across five large levels.

 Early concept work was undertaken under the working title Echoes of Siren when the game was green-lit by Microsoft, but later rejected.
-Funding of the game was eventually obtained from Sony for a PlayStation 4 release, with the first trailer released at Gamescom 2013.
+Funding of the game was eventually obtained from Sony for a PlayStation 4 release, with the first trailer released at Gamescom in 2013.
 Tequila Works re-acquired the rights to the intellectual property in 2016.

 Gameplay

 Rime is played with a third-person view as the player controls a young boy who has washed ashore on an abandoned island.
 The player can make the boy run, climb, carry objects, and push or pull larger objects across the island's landscapes.
 The player can have the boy shout or sing, which can trigger certain events tied to nearby statues, such as causing a door to open for a limited length of time.

 Through these commands, the player solves various environmental puzzles.
 Some of the puzzles are based on the use of perspective, using a special turret-like feature to align several disparate objects to create a doorway on a surface they project onto, or trigger other events in a similar way.